misthi0s/Franky/README.md

 * All payloads will be saved in the "output" folder in the same directory as the builder program.

+* When building the builder program on Windows, Windows Defender will flag the application as malware.
+This is due to the inclusion of Donut libraries, which Defender doesn't seem to like.
+If building on Windows, an exclusion will need to be made for the program to be built successfully.

 ---
 ## Credits